lxcprojects/samplecontainer/pages/browse.md

 ---
-title: Keywords
+title: Stories
 layout: browse
-permalink: /keywords.html
+permalink: /stories.html
 # see _data/config-browse.csv for display options
 # the Browse visualization will be added below the content in this file
 ---

-## Browse Keywords
+## Browse Stories